netxms/netxms-doc/admin/appendix.rst

     - Retention time in days for the records in audit log.
 All records older than specified will be deleted by housekeeping process.
     - 90
     - No
-  * - BeaconHosts
+  * - Beacon.Hosts
     - Comma-separated list of hosts to be used as beacons for checking |product_name| server network connectivity.
 Either DNS names or IP addresses can be used.
 This list is pinged by |product_name| server and if none of the hosts have responded, server considers that connection with network is lost and generates specific event.
     -
     - Yes
-  * - BeaconPollingInterval
+  * - Beacon.PollingInterval
     - Interval in milliseconds between beacon hosts polls.
     - 1000
     - Yes
-  * - BeaconTimeout
+  * - Beacon.Timeout
     - Timeout in milliseconds to consider beacon host unreachable.
     - 1000
     - Yes